zalando/postgres-operator/docs/reference/operator_parameters.md

   settings.
 The default is `1Gi`.

 ## Operator timeouts

+This set of parameters define various timeouts related to some operator actions, affecting pod operations and CRD creation.
+In the CRD-based configuration `resource_check_interval` and `resource_check_timeout` have no effect, and the parameters are grouped under the `timeouts` key in the CRD-based configuration.

 * **resource_check_interval**
   interval to wait between consecutive attempts to check for the presence of some Kubernetes resource (i.e. `StatefulSet` or `PodDisruptionBudget`).
 The